 There’s a reason they say humour is the best medicine – because it can get us through the darkest of times.
 It’s your self-preservation mechanism that allows you to move through issues with a sense of “It’s all good, I don’t have to take this seriously because I’ve got bigger, better things going on in my life.”
 Getting yourself entrenched in Serious Steve mindset is not going to pay off.
 It will simply make you retract into yourself and find yourself as the lesser person.

 So in your case, dear reader, when you have someone who has really pushed your buttons, and there’s no way of removing yourself from the situation; I’m prescribing you humour.
 It works a treat, believe me.
 You can almost view it as if you’re in some kind of comedy sketch.
 You know the ones where the characters are so out of this world that you just can’t take them seriously?
 It’s all a bit of a joke.
 Yes just like that.

 Testing it out

-So I’m sure, even if you haven’t had a marvellously exceptional blowout with someone right now, there will be someone in your life who knows how to push your buttons – even just a smidge.
-So before you think about them for a moment, think about one of your favourite comedies that has the most eccentric characters – perhaps it’s peep show, or the inbetweeners, or maybe the office – that’s always a good one.
-Really connect with what it feels like to be watching that show and just finding the silliness of the characters so funny, THEN – transfer that feeling into your next situation with this person.
+I’m sure, even if you haven’t had a marvellously exceptional blowout with someone right now, there will be someone in your life who knows how to push your buttons – even just a smidge.
+So before you think about them, think about one of your favourite comedies that has the most eccentric characters – perhaps it’s peep show, or the inbetweeners, or maybe the office – that’s always a good one…

 There are of course plenty more approaches you can use, and plenty more ‘hats’ you can try on when it comes to dealing with difficult people but for today I’m leaving you with that – go ahead, laugh your way through and step into the best version of you; independent of anyone else’s weird and not so wonderful ways.